Research Progress Related to Gout

 - Researching how genetics and environmental factors can lead to gout.

-- Studying new tools to diagnose gout.
+- Studying new tools to diagnose gout and potential therapies to treat the disease.

 - Studying how diet can prevent gout flares and affect symptoms.